0x3af72/R-Squared/README.md

 To use R Squared as a library, you just have to `import videomaker.py`.

 If you wish to use the builtin UI provided to you, you can run `ui.py`.

+## Videomaker functions

+`videomaker.generate_reddit_videos_PTC`: Reads title and comments from top posts in subreddit.

+`videomaker.generate_reddit_videos_PD`: Reads title and description from top posts in subreddit.